sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 2. A feature could be managed using local container image (*Local mode*) or kubernetes-provided image (*kubernetes-mode*).
     * A feature could be configured for local or kubernetes mode, with local being default
     * A feature could be switched between two modes.
-    * A feature could default to local image, until first kube deployment.
+    * A feature could default to local image, until first kube deployment or upon kube deployment failure.

 3. A feature's rules for start/stop stays the same, in either mode (local/kubernetes)
     * A set of rules are currently executed through systemd config, and bash scripts.
     * These rules will stay the same, for both modes.

 4. A feature could be configured as kubernetes-mode only.
-    * The switch image will not have this container image as embedded (in other words no local copy).
+    * The switch image need not have this container image as embedded (in other words no local copy).
     * The switch must have systemctl service file and any associated bash scripts for this feature.
     * The service/scripts must ensure all dependencies across other features are met.
     * The feature is still controlled by switch as start/stop/enable/disable.